 In the event of a divorce, how much will you pay or receive in alimony?
 What if one of you becomes ill and can no longer work throughout your marriage?
 What if your spouse cheats?
 What about spousal income loss when one spouse stays home to raise the children?
-Instead of monthly payments, would a lump sum or equivalent (assigning over homeownership, for example) be an acceptable alternative?
+Would a lump sum or equivalent (assigning over homeownership, for example) be an acceptable alternative instead of monthly payments?
 Many couples choose to make decisions about alimony now rather than fight about it later.

 Most challenges to premarital agreements involve spousal support, usually because the couple accumulated more during the marriage, and the premarital agreement does not account for those assets.

 Texas law allows for agreements to modify or eliminate the spousal maintenance (alimony) of a spouse.
 These are standard clauses in a premarital agreement.
 An individual may waive the right to financial support from their spouse in the event of separation or divorce in the future.